Automated Industrial Technology

 Student Organizations

-Automated Industrial Technologies students are eligible for membership in the following Career & Technical Student Organizations, or CTSOs:
+Automated Industrial Technology students are eligible for membership in the following Career & Technical Student Organizations, or CTSOs:

 • SkillsUSA